Popliteal Artery Entrapment Syndrome (PAES)

 Popliteal artery entrapment syndrome (PAES) is an important albeit relatively uncommon circulatory disease that affects the legs of young adults causing leg pain during exercise.

-PAES is caused by an anomalous arrangement of muscles and/or tendons behind the knee that cause compression of the popliteal artery – the main artery that runs behind the knee. (see figure 1)
+PAES is caused by an anomalous arrangement of muscles and/or tendons behind the knee that causes compression of the popliteal artery – the main artery that runs behind the knee (see figure 1).

-Whist these abnormalities are often present from birth, they tend not to cause symptoms until the muscles fully develop in early adulthood and typically cause symptoms in individuals partaking in strenuous physical activity e.g. athletes or soldiers.
+Whist these abnormalities are often present from birth, they tend not to cause symptoms until the muscles fully develop in early adulthood and typically cause symptoms in individuals partaking in strenuous physical activity.

-The diagnosis of PAES is based on a combination of clinical history, physical examination, and corroborating imaging investigation e.g. MRI.
+The diagnosis of PAES is based on a combination of clinical history, physical examination, and corroborating imaging.
 Occasionally, despite a consistent history, physical examination and imaging do not demonstrate an appreciable abnormality.
 In these circumstances your surgeon may recommend surgical exploration of the region to rule out a rare form of PAES – functional PAES.

 What is the recovery time following surgery?

-Clients undergoing muscle re-implantation benefit from physiotherapy to strengthen and stretch the muscles of the calf after the initial period of muscle immobilisation.
+Anyone undergoing muscle re-implantation will benefit from physiotherapy to strengthen and stretch the muscles of the calf after the initial period of muscle immobilisation.